web3analytic-xyz/scam-scanner/README.md

 ## Data

 The raw dataset of Ethereum scam contracts are downloaded from various [forta-network](https://github.com/forta-network/labelled-datasets).
-A dataset of positive (non-scam) Ethereum contracts are downloaded from [tintinweb](https://github.com/tintinweb/smart-contract-sanctuary-ethereum).
+A dataset of positive (non-scam) Ethereum contracts are sampled from [tintinweb](https://github.com/tintinweb/smart-contract-sanctuary-ethereum).

 We preprocess these datasets extensively to fetch ABIs, bytecodes, and OPCODES.
 We store these larger files using `git-lfs`.
 When cloning the repo, please run `git lfs pull`.
 You only need to do so if you wish to train your own models.
 If you only wish to do inference, you do not need to download these large files.